pablotalavante/drl/p2/README.md

 ## **Project details:**

 This project trains an agent in a Unity environment to move a robotic arm to reach a green ball that is circling around it.
-There are 4 possible continuous acitions that apply a torque to the joints to control the final position of the hand along time:
+There are **4 possible continuous acitions** that apply a torque to the joints to control the final position of the hand along time:

 A reward of +0.1 is given if the hand of the robot is close to the objective.

-The whole state is complex, but the state we observe is made of 33 different signals that the agent takes as inputs.
+The whole state is complex, but the state we observe is made of **33 different signals** that the agent takes as inputs.
 With that inputs the agent must learn a policy to act to maximize reward.

+There are 2 versions of the environment.
+The version 1 consist on just one agent.
+The version 2 consists on 20 pararell agents, but the problem is the same.
+A environment is considered solved when:

+ - [version 1] the agent receives an average reward (over 100 episodes) of at least +30, or
+ - [version 2] the agent is able to receive an average reward (over 100 episodes, and over all 20 agents) of at least +30.

+The problem chosen here was the **version 1**.

 ## **Getting started:**